-Activity in Basin (Proposed, Planned or Implemented) Project where Implemented = I Planned = P Proposed = PR 1 River(s) Table 2 Cross- Reference Consistent with Measures Taken at Other Projects Appropriate to Implement at Priest Rapids Project Cost Effective for Priest Rapids Project Ju venile Passage at Hydr oelectric Facilities Sti ructural and Operationa l Fishway Modificati ons 38.
-Conduct a literature review of juvenile Pacific lamprey passage and survival Priest Rapids and Wanapum (I) Wells (P) Columbia Columbia #90 N/A 2 No Yes.
+Activity in Basin (Proposed, Planned or Implemented) Project where Implemented = I Planned = P Proposed = PR 1 River(s) Table 2 Cross- Reference Consistent with Measures Taken at Other Projects Appropriate to Implement at Priest Rapids Project Cost Effective for Priest Rapids Project Pr redation 37.
+Establish predation control measures (sea lions) Bonneville (I) Columbia #76 Yes No. Sea lions are not present in the PRPA.
+N/A Ju venile Passage at Hydr oelectric Facilities Sti ructural and Operationa l Fishway Modificati ons 38.
+Conduct a literature review of juvenile Pacific lamprey passage and survival Priest Rapids and Wanapum (I) Wells (P) Columbia Columbia #94 N/A 2 No Yes.
 PLMP Objective 1 requires compilation of measures taken in the Columbia River basin and an assessment of their applicability to the Project.
 Yes.
 This activity was completed and is documented in this PLMP Comprehensive Annual Report.
-39. Lift/remove extended length screens during outmigration McNary (I) Columbia #72 Yes No. Grant PUD has existing turbines bypass systems, gatewells and spill, but does not have a system into which a separator could be installed.
+39. Lift/remove extended length screens during outmigration McNary (I) Columbia #77 Yes No. Grant PUD has existing turbines bypass systems, gatewells and spill, but does not have a system into which a separator could be installed.
 N/A 40.
 Manage flows to a peaking hydrograph PR (as identified in the Tribal Pacific Lamprey Restoration Plan for the Columbia River) N/A N/A 1 No No. Grant PUD operates its facilities as part of the seven dam coordinated system.
 The proposed activity is not consistent with operations for power generation, fish protection, flood control and recreational activities.
 N/A 41.
-Implement JBS modifications McNary (I) Columbia #72 Yes No. Grant PUD has existing bypass systems, which includes gatewells, spillways, the Wanapum Fish Bypass (WFB), and Priest Rapids Top-Spill Bypass.
-The WFB and Priest Rapids Top-Spill Bypass are primarily operated to achieve safe N/A
+Implement JBS modifications McNary (I) Columbia #77 Yes No. Grant PUD has existing bypass systems, which includes gatewells, N/A